Medicare Supplement Plan G

 Is Aetna Medicare Supplement Plan G offered?

-Aetna is one of many well-known insurance companies that offer Medicare Supplement Plans, including Plan G.
+Aetna is one of many well-known insurance companies that offer Supplement Plans, including Plan G.

 Plan G with Aetna will have the same benefits as it does with any other carrier.